 How to Make the Perfect Mulled Cider

 If you want the perfect winter beverage, there are few things better than mulled cider.
 Nothing keeps you warm and toasty on a chilly winter evening quite like a steaming mug of spicy, rich cider.
-The smell of the spices will fill your home with a cosy ambience that will truly make it feel like Christmas every day!
+The smell of the spices will fill your home with an ambience that will truly make it feel warming and cosy!

 The best mulled cider isn’t so tricky to make.
 The best way is to find a cider you enjoy, a recipe with the kick to suit you, and off you go… A refreshing change from mulled wine (and less expensive too), mulled cider is the way to go.